Madge Blake

 Madge Blake (née Cummings; May 31, 1899 – February 19, 1969) was an American character actress best remembered for her role as Larry Mondello's mother, Margaret Mondello, on the CBS/ABC sitcom Leave It to Beaver, as Flora MacMichael on the ABC/CBS sitcom The Real McCoys, and as Aunt Harriet Cooper in 96 episodes of ABC's Batman.
 Gene Kelly had a special affection for her and included her in each of his films following her role in An American in Paris.

 Early life

-Blake and her husband James Lincoln Blake received a citation for some of their work from the U.S. government.
+During World War II, Madge Blake and her husband, James Lincoln Blake, worked in Utah helping construct detonators for the atomic bomb and testing equipment used in the Manhattan Project.
+In recognition of their contributions, the U.S. government awarded the couple a citation.

-Blake was a niece of actor Milburn Stone, who played the role of Doc Adams on Gunsmoke Western series.
+Blake was a first cousin of actor Milburn Stone, who played the role of Doc Adams on Gunsmoke Western series.